ApexNite/SimpleBitPacker/README.md

 # Simple Bit Packer
-A simple ~60 line C# implementation of bit packing compression.
+A simple C# implementation of bit packing compression.

 ## What is Bit Packing?
 Bit packing is widely used to compress data that follows a size range different than that of what bytes, shorts, ints, and longs